$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

 \subsection{Dynamics implications-II: Ideas from ergodic theory}

-Corollary~\ref{cor: singular moduli in J} asserted that all singular moduli of discriminant prime to $p$ in $D(\uE)$ lie in the set $J$ defined above.
-Clearly, if we wish to understand the action of $\scrA_2$ on $J$ -- and in particular on such singular moduli -- we may as well study the action of $\scrA_2$ on $U$.
+Corollary~\ref{cor: singular moduli in J} asserted that all CM points of discriminant prime to $p$ in $D(\uE)$ lie in the set $J$ defined above.
+Clearly, if we wish to understand the action of $\scrA_2$ on $J$ -- and in particular on such CM points -- we may as well study the action of $\scrA_2$ on $U$.
 More precisely, we are interested in the action of $\scrH_N$ on~$J$ and we may reduce it to the very explicitly described action of $\scrG_N$ on $U$ -- see Corollary~\ref{cor: description of G_N}.

-This is a fortunate setting, achieved at the price of restricting our attention to ``mildly ramified" singular moduli that lie in a particular small disc within $D(\uE)$.
+This is a fortunate setting, achieved at the price of restricting our attention to ``mildly ramified" CM points that lie in a particular small disc within $D(\uE)$.
 The general case is more complex and indeed the map $\Phi$ is given by a complex formula (\cite{GH}, equations (25.6), (25.7)) that makes it hard to translate results for $\PP^1$ to results for $D(\uE)$.